chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

-`I'm a PhD student in Psychology at Yale University, primarily advised by Molly Crockett.
-I'm interested in what motivates people to engage in social behavior, as well as peoples' naïve theories of social motivation.
-I study these topics using theory and methods from social psychology, computer science, and neuroscience.`
+`I'm a PhD student in the Psychology Department at Yale University, primarily advised by Molly Crockett.
+I'm interested in the structure and content of human motivation, as well as peoples' intuitive theories of motivation.
+I typically study these topics using theory and methods in social psychology, computer science, and neuroscience.`